Tillerson visits Russia as tensions over Syria flare

 Tillerson has been pointed in his criticism of Moscow since the attack, but has so far stopped short alleging complicity.

-In his ABC interview, Tillerson said he had not seen any "hard evidence" connecting Russia directly to the attack, despite the fact that Russian troops were present at the Syrian airbase during that time and a Russian drone is believed to have bombed a hospital treating the victims.
+In his ABC interview, Tillerson said he had not seen any "hard evidence" connecting Russia directly to the attack, despite the fact that Russian troops were present at the Syrian air base during that time and a Russian drone flew over the hospital treating victims from the chemical attack.
+Hours later, the hospital was bombed, but it is unknown if the bomb was from a Russian or Syrian aircraft.

 "I don't draw conclusions of complicity at all," Tillerson said.
 "But clearly, they've been incompetent, and perhaps they've simply been out-maneuvered by the Syrians."

-Note: CORRECTION: This story has been corrected to accurately reflect the Russian drone activity.
-It flew over the hospital.